knative/docs/docs/bookstore/page-4/create-sequence-to-streamline-ML-workflows.md

 In this tutorial, you learned how to create a Sequence to build a ML pipeline.

-Next, we'll be learning how to spin up book store’s database services, while learning what will be the best case to use Knative Serving.
+Next, we'll be learning how to spin up book store's database services, while learning what will be the best case to use Knative Serving.

 [Go to Deploy Database Service :fontawesome-solid-paper-plane:](../page-5/deploy-database-service.md){ .md-button .md-button--primary }